DVHOWY/portfolio/README.md

 # Portfolio
-# O mnie
+# About me
-Nazywam się Kacper Lipiński, jestem testerem oprogramowania.
+My name is Kacper Lipiński, i am a software tester.